drake7707/Drakarah3DPrinter/journey-to-stealthchanger.md

 ### 5. Shuttle

 The TAP carriage needs to be replaced with the StealthChanger shuttle.
 In fact if you put a backplate on a tool and the shuttle on the X rail then everything will still work with the TAP configuration.
+I ran this for quite some time, this is how I gradually converted my printer to Stealthchanger without losing the ability to print while doing so.

 I struggled here to print the shuttle belt grooves properly, so I ended up using the shuttle keeper spacer to hold the belts in place and then bolt the shuttle to the keeper and the carriage.